yarafe/Test/README.md

 Fortianalyzer offers an intuitive GUI interface for efficiently filtering forwarded logs to log analytics workspace.You can set up device-specific filters based on configurable criteria, and also utilize free-text filtering directly from the GUI.

-![FAZ log filtering GUI](images/FAZ-log-filtering.PNG)

-You can view logs in CEF on remote syslog servers or FortiAnalyzer.
-You need to configure Fortigate to set format CEF.
+![FAZ log filtering GUI](images/FAZ-log-filtering.PNG) You can view logs in CEF on remote syslog servers or FortiAnalyzer.
+You need to configure FortiGate to set format CEF.

 With the appropriate setup, the syslog server has the capability to transmit logs in CEF format to the log analytics workspace through the Fortinet data connector.
-While, Fortianalyzer can ingest logs into the log analytics workspace using the Apache access log format.
+While, FortiAnalyzer can ingest logs into the log analytics workspace using the Apache access log format.
 However, extracting the essential data from the message still requires additional steps.

 One approach is to utilize Azure functions for this purpose.
 For instance, to extract the Source Information (SrcInf) from the message, you can employ the following query and subsequently save it as a function:
 <pre><code>